Best GPS Dog Collar: Garmin Astro Vs Alpha Vs Trackimo Vs Tractive Vs Halo Vs SpotOn & More

 Benefits Of GPS Collars

 The American Society for the Prevention of Cruelty to Animals (ASPCA) found in a study that 14% of lost dogs are never located.
-The best way to find a lost dog is to scour your neighborhood and make sure your dog has an accurate ID tag on her collar.
+Some of the best ways to find a lost dog are to scour your neighborhood and make sure your dog has an accurate ID tag on her collar.

 On the other hand, imagine if you could know the instant your dog roams away and track where she’s heading.
-The peace of mind is worth it.
+Having a device that has lost-dog mode gives you peace of mind that you’ll be able to locate your pup quickly.
 Also, if you take your dog hiking off-leash, she’s free to explore far away from you without you having to worry about where she is.

 GPS Microchip vs Standard Microchip: What’s The Difference?